LSFLK/superapp-mobile/frontend/docs/MICROAPP_DEVELOPER_GUIDE.md

 - `requestQr(): Promise<void>` — opens native QR scanner (result via separate bridge or saved state)

 (See `frontend/docs/BRIDGE_GUIDE.md` for more detailed examples and the full registry.)

+---

+Need an end‑to‑end walkthrough (including backend and admin portal)?
+See `docs/DEPLOYMENT_GUIDE.md`.